alexle/alexle.github.com/posts/move-to-github.markdown

 + pre-defined macros
 + and much more..

-Since static site generators create HTML content from simple text files containing [MarkDown][5] or Textile, **any** favorite editor or IDE could be used.
-This lets me focus less on editing text and more on writing text.
+Another perk of static site generators is that they create HTML content from simple text files.
+I personally use [MarkDown][5], which is a lightweight markup language that converts easy-to-write plain text to valid HTML.
+This lets me focus less on editing code tags/structures/syntax and more on writing text.

 ###Control Of Content###